Skip to content

 How did you come to your hourly rate?
 How do you calculate your project rate?

-5 responses to “Why Freelance Pricing Guides Aren’t Helping You”
+5 thoughts on “Why Freelance Pricing Guides Aren’t Helping You”

 Yes, I’ve used pricing guides.
 I just don’t take them very seriously for all the reasons you state.
 I like to charge flat fees for most projects.
 I generally start with my hourly rate, add at least 10 percent (think I”ll change it to 20 per your suggestion, look at the total and decide if it’s too high, too low or just right.
 Adjust as necessary.